-The moderator can see in the list of people, participants that have set their own status to happy or confused or if have a hand raised etc.
+The moderator can see in the list of people, participants that have set their own status to happy or confused or if they have a hand raised etc.

-A moderator can click on their own name in the list on the left and see “Options” to ‘reset’ or clear statuses and then ask students to raise hand to interact with you on the next topic.
+A moderator can click on their own name in the list on the left and see “Options” to ‘reset’ or clear statuses and then ask people to raise hand to interact with you on the next topic.

 Everyone should be able to resize the presentation or a webcam independently by dragging it larger or smaller.

 Recording a Conference: